 In order to successfully commercialize our product candidates, we must be able to manufacture our products in commercial quantities, in compliance with regulatory requirements, at acceptable costs, and in a timely manner.
 Manufacture of the types of biopharmaceutical products that we propose to develop present various risks.
 For example, manufacture of the active ingredient in COPREXATM is a complex process that can be difficult to scale up for purposes of producing large quantities.
 This process can also be subject to delays, inefficiencies, and poor or low yields of quality products.
 Furthermore, the active ingredient of COPREXATM is known to be subject to a loss of potency as a result of prolonged exposure to moisture and other normal atmospheric conditions.
-We are developing proprietary formulations and specialty packaging solutions to overcome this stability issue, but we can give no assurances that we will be successful in meeting the stability requirements required for approval by regulatory authorities such as the FDA.
+We are developing proprietary formulations and specialty packaging solutions to overcome this stability issue, but we can give no assurances that we will be successful in meeting the stability requirements required for approval by regulatory authorities such as the FDA or the requirements that our new proprietary formulations and drug product will demonstrate satisfactory comparability to less stable formulations utilized in prior clinical trials.
+We may experience delays in demonstrating satisfactory stability requirements and drug product comparability requirements that could delay filing, acceptance or approval of our planned NDA for COPREXATM.

 Additionally, our SOLOVAX T-cell vaccine technology is complex to manufacture.
 The vaccine is manufactured through the procurement of a patients own T-cells derived from the patient's plasma.
 This manufacturing process involves incubation of T-cells, irradiation and refrigeration of the cells.
 We plan to develop a revised manufacturing procedure which will streamline quality control of the vaccine.